-Alcatraz night tours include details and activities that aren’t available during the day, so it’s a pretty special experience which is definitely different from the average trip.
+Alcatraz night tours include details and activities that aren’t available during the day, so it’s a pretty special experience that is definitely different from the average trip.

 There are only a few opportunities to do this each night, and tickets can sell out fast.

 As a result, we recommend purchasing admission well ahead of time if this sounds like a good idea.

 Read our post about Alcatraz night tours for more info about this service.

 We’ve listed some great family-friendly activities like the free day at the Botanical Gardens, the Bay Area Science Festival, the Union Square Christmas Tree lighting ceremony, and more in other sections.

 This section will cover a few more kid-friendly things to experience in the Bay Area during the month of November.